elcicd/el-CICD-docs/README.md

 ##### Rollback/Forward/Deployment Patching

-Because production deployments of applications are treated as a whole rather than any one of its parts, this workflow is handled by the Deploy-to-Prod workflow.
-When rolling an application back or forward, a user is really just deploying a particular Release Version of the application with it's latest deployment configuration source commit.
+Because production deployments of applications are treated as a whole rather than any one of its parts, this workflow is also handled by the Deploy-to-Prod workflow.
+When rolling an application back or forward, a user is really just deploying a particular Release Version of the application with its latest matching deployment configuration(s).
 Similarly, [Deployment Patching](#deployment-patching) of a Release Version is treated as a redeployment of the same version of the application with the updated deployment configuration information pulled from the SCM.

 ## CICD Project Workflow Patterns